Nitoos/occupancy_ratio/README.md

-# Occupancy Ratio of a Meeting Room.
+# Occupancy Ratio of a Meeting Room
 Occupancy ratio of a meeting room is calculated by Yolo v3 algorithm that uses deep convolutional neural networks to detect Chair and People in the room and calculate its ratio. <br> <br>

 ## Getting started